htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``job_queue.log`` file, not the ``SchedLog`` file).
-This file contains an initial state of the job queue, and a series of transactions that were performed on the queue (such as new jobs submitted, jobs completing, and checkpointing).
-Periodically, the *condor_schedd* will go through this log, truncate all the transactions and create a new file with containing only the new initial state of the log.
+This file contains an initial state of the job queue, and a series of transactions that were performed on the queue (such as new jobs submitted or jobs completing).
+Periodically, the
+    *condor_schedd* will go through this log, truncate all the transactions and create a new file with containing only the new initial state of the log.
 This is a somewhat expensive operation,